Policy Statement

 - Consider whether the content of the email should be encrypted or password protected.
 If sending a spreadsheet containing personal data this must be password protected and the password sent in a separate email.

-- Use blind carbon copy (bcc) instead of carbon copy (cc) in order to hide recipient’s email addresses from other recipients.
+- Use blind carbon copy (bcc) instead of carbon copy (cc) to hide recipient’s email addresses from other recipients.

 - Be careful when using a group email address.
 Check whether the email really should be going to every member of the group.